prashantbaher/tcc-blog/_posts/solidworks-macros/2019-03-28-sketch-create-centerline.md

 ---
 categories: Solidworks-macros
-title:  Solidworks Sketch Macros - Create Line
+title:  Solidworks Sketch Macros - Create CenterLine
 ---

-In this post, I tell you about *how to create 2D Line through Solidworks VBA Macros* in a sketch.
+In this post, I tell you about *how to create 2D CenterLine through Solidworks VBA Macros* in a sketch.

-For this, I take the example from previous [Solidworks Macros - Open Assembly and Drawing document](/solidworks-macros/select-plane-from-tree) post.
+The process is almost identical with previous [Solidworks Sketch Macros - Create Line](/solidworks-macros/sketch-create-line) post.

-In this post, I tell you about `CreateLine` method from **Solidworks** `SketchManager` object.
+In this post, I tell you about `CreateCenterLine` method from **Solidworks** `SketchManager` object.

 This method is ***most updated*** method, I found in *Solidworks API Help*.

-So ***use this method*** if you want to create a new line.
+So ***use this method*** if you want to create a new **Centerline**.

 Below is the `code` sample for creating lines.